lubuntu-team/calamares-settings-ubuntu/README.md

  2. Edit files and rename the branding directory for your flavor.
 All of the configuration files are pretty self-explanatory, but they're documented well upstream, so it shouldn't be hard to put your own spin on things.
- 3. Create a new binary package, and *make sure to Conflicts against all other binary packages in this source package*.
+ 3. Create a new binary package, and *make sure to Provides+Conflicts against `calamares-settings-ubuntu-flavor`*.
 This needs to be done because all subdirectories are installed in the same location, so this makes sure that nobody tries to install any two binary packages at the same time.